 This isn’t your typical dog park, as it also includes a water play area with water jets, the first of its kind that I’ve hard of in Australia.
 The park is also fully fenced and includes a second area for smaller dogs.

-We didn’t get a chance to visit, but it’s a handy option on warm days for those living away from the coast.
+We didn’t get a chance to visit, but it’s a handy option on warm days for those living away from the coast, although I’ve heard reports it’s not that large.
 Search for “Flagstone Regional Park” on Google Maps, with the dog park located to the north of the children’s playground and water park, near Walker Circuit.

 17. Explore Toowoomba’s Street Art